NovemberRome/what-the-feed-server/README.md

 ## Documentation

-Some documentation of the API the server provides is at [/wiki](wiki)
+Some documentation of the API the server provides is in [Wiki](https://github.com/iiitv/hackathon-fullstack-server/wiki)

 ## Future Plans